SuperDARN/rst/docs/references/general/radar_id.md

 When the number of radars was compartively small, this approach worked well with each radar receiving an appropriate ID letter such as "g" for Goose Bay and "k" for Kapuskasing.
 However as the number of radars has increased the number of available letters has decreased and the codes have become less logical and harder to remember.
 Before the number of radars exceeded 26, the radar identifier was changed to be a short text string that is easy to remember.

-## Format for the radar identifier
+## Format for the Radar Identifier

 The summary for format in files after July 1, 2006 is: